johannes-titz/leabRa/README.md

 # todos
 add git repo? yes! do that, than you can follow release in r-pkgs

-* More clearly identified the copyright holders in the DESCRIPTION and LICENSE files.

 Modify DESCRIPTION to add URL and BugReports fields that link to your new GitHub site.
 For example, dplyr has: